 On Wednesday March 6th I am back on the trail after a nice Zero (no miles) at Budget Inn, in Hiawassee with Waffle and Hawkeye.
 Had some great chats and enjoyed the company.
-Today’s hike started at Dick’s Creek Gap and ended at Blyes Gap about 9 miles.
-Nice clear day but cold.
+Today’s hike started at Dick’s Creek Gap and ended at Blyes Gap, about 9 miles.
+It was a nice clear day but cold.
 Camped just beneath a ridge to avoid a cold north wind.

-After a cold night -8c, on March 6th we headed to Standing Indian Mountian about 9 miles.
-Really struggled today, felt exhausted, the kind brought on by my depression.
+After a cold night -8c, on March 6th we headed to Standing Indian Mountain, about 9 miles.
+I really struggled today and felt exhausted, the kind brought on by my depression.
 Focused on small steps and distracted myself taking pictures and enjoying the scenery.
-Started raining that evening and it didn’t stop for two days.
+Started raining in the evening and it didn’t stop for two days.

 On Friday March 7th we only made 7 miles to Betty Creek Shelter.
-Set up in the pouring rain.
-Getting better at it and not getting everything soaked in the process.
+I set up in the pouring rain.
+I'm getting better at it and not getting everything soaked in the process.

-Mach 8th we hiked over Albert Mountian to Rock Creek shelter
+Mach 8th we hiked over Albert Mountain to Rock Creek shelter

 about 9 miles.
-It was a beautiful hike that included some steep rock climbs to the top of Albert Mountian.
+It was a beautiful hike that included some steep rock climbs to the top of Albert Mountain.
 Too bad the views were obscured by thick fog but it was still beautiful.
-Hiked 9 miles in 4 ½ hours.
+I hiked 9 miles in 4 ½ hours.
 My hiking is slowly getting stronger.

 This stretch I really felt the nagging effects of my depression.
 My mind felt thick and slow and my anxiety was back in the mornings.
 But I’m learning to fight my way through.
-As you may have gathered I’m not the fasted hiker on the trail.
+As you may have gathered I’m not the fastest hiker on the trail.
 I’ve been passed by younger people, older people, guys and girls, and people who started a week after I did.
-It bothers me at times but then I remind myself of where I have come from, 5 years of sitting in my chair and the past months especially, I was exhausted and inactive a lot.
+It bothers me at times but then I remind myself of where I have come from, 5 years of sitting in my chair especially in the past few months.
+I was exhausted and inactive a lot.
 I did zero conditioning for this hike.

 Shortly after I realized I was not going to be going back to work anytime soon, I applied for life insurance and was denied.
 They deemed me too great a risk.
 I guess they thought I might kill myself.

 Every Sunday morning I go through a heavier than normal attacks of anxiety.
-I have gone to church all my life but now I just can’t face the crowd first thing in the morning and especially since I used to be the pastor.
-People looked to me for leadership and as an example and now I can hardly keep it together.
+I have gone to church all my life, but now I just can’t face the crowd first thing in the morning.
+Being a former pastor, people looked to me for leadership and as an example and now I can hardly keep it together.

 At a point where I was doing better I applied for a job and got hired.
 I never made it in for the first day of work.
 My anxiety went through the roof.
 It was also humiliating to be hired to stock shelves when you have been in charge of a good sized church, a leader, 7 years of education, and traveling the world as a speaker